Navarasa kannada: Structure and Lakshana

 The notes used in this scale are shadjam, antara gandhara, shuddha madhyamam and panchamam in ascending scale, with kaisiki nishadham, chathusruthi dhaivatham and chathusruthi rishabham included in descending scale while the panchamam is dropped from the same.
 For the details of the notations and terms, see swaras in Carnatic music.

 Popular compositions

 There are a few compositions set to Navarasa kannada rāgam, which became popular due to the compositions of Tyagaraja.
-Here are some popular kritis composed in this scale.